Animal Welfare League has program that could cover 100% of vet bill

 The funding for the Harnett Companions in Crises Program was given in an estate gift by the family of Jean C. Harnett.
 Harnett was an animal lover who cared for her cat Bootsie.

-For more information about the Harnett Companions in Crises Program call the AWL at 330-539-5300 on Tuesday through Saturday, after noon.
+For more information about the Harnett Companions in Crises Program, call AWL at 330-539-5300 on Tuesday through Saturday, after noon.